Bruce D. Cornuelle

 Cornuelle received a B.A. in Physics from Pomona College and a Ph.D. in Physical Oceanography from the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program

 Cornuelle’s work has included at-sea observations, but he is now focused on using numerical models and state estimation for analysis of observations in order to understand ocean circulation in a number of regions, including offshore San Diego, the Gulf of Mexico, and the Pacific Ocean.
-In addition to ocean dynamics, his research interests include ocean acoustic observations, inverse methods, and state estimation and other forms of data assimilation.
+In addition to ocean dynamics, his research interests include air-sea interactions and coupled ocean-atmosphere-wave modeling, ocean acoustic observations, inverse methods, and state estimation and other forms of data assimilation.

 Cornuelle is the recipient of the Medwin Prize in Acoustical Oceanography from the Acoustical Society of America, of which he is also a fellow.
 He is a member of the American Geophysical Union.
-Cornuelle is the author or co-author of over 100 scientific publications.
+Cornuelle is the author or co-author of over 170 scientific publications and is the Director of the NOAA Cooperative Institute for Marine, Earth, and Atmospheric Systems.